-I was checking all the complex tech details of Caravaning.
-Weights, drivers license, and all the legal regulations.
-It showed as being a little bit more difficult then I thought.
+I was looking up all the complex rules of caravanning in Europe – weight allowances, driver’s license, and all the legal regulations.
+It’s a little bit more complicated than I thought.
 The good thing is that it’s all covered under a single set of EU laws.
 This is what I found.

-Before I even began to look around, to buy our first travel trailer, I studied a lot of technical details to make sure we’re in line with the law.
-It’s not gonna be easy, so feel free to make yourself a coffee & maybe a donut or two.
+Before I even began to look around for our first travel trailer, I studied a lot of the technical details involved in caravanning in Europe to make sure we’d be in-line with the law.
+It’s not going to be an easy read, so feel free to make yourself a coffee and maybe grab a donut or two.
 It took me many hours to create this beginners intro list.

 The European Union Laws

-Well, honestly, it’s almost same in all countries.
-But some details might get lost in translations for a particular country, so be ready for surprises.
+Well, honestly, the law is almost the same in all European countries.
+But some details have gotten lost in translation in some countries, so be ready for some surprises.

 1. Campers & RVs

-In the states, these camping cars are called recreational vehicles.
-In Europe, we call them Campers.
-They’re basically motorised caravans.
+In the States, these are called RVs.
+In Europe, we call them campers.
+They’re basically motorized caravans.
 And they are split into three basic groups.

-Vans — The smallest, but most popular, are vans equipped as campers.
-The living area is usually made by the owner, but the companies doing this professionally are popping up as well.
+Vans — The smallest, but most popular, are vans equipped as RVs.
+The interior is usually converted by the owner DIY, but companies doing this professionally are now emerging.
 Look for #vanlife on YouTube or Instagram and you’ll get the idea.
-The most usual subject of this is Volkswagen Transporter & Westfalia is the best known company, making California a brand that influenced generations of travellers.
-Great thing about vans is that you need a basic passenger car driving license to drive one.
-As most vans are under 3.5 tonnes which is the limit for such license in Europe.
+The most common vans are the Volkswagen Transporter and Westfalia is the best-known company.
+The California van influenced generations of travelers.
+The great thing about vans is that you only need a regular driver’s license to drive one, because most vans are under 3.5 tons, which is the limit for car licenses in Europe.

-Semi Integrated Campers — This type is most common middle class solution to camping & caravaning in Europe.
-The cabin here, is made by the car maker (usually Fiat, Citroen & Mercedes, sometimes Ford) and the living space is simply a travel trailer bolted to the rear.
-Many people that travel around here have this in recent years, even though it’s larger than a van, usually consumes more fuel and is quite basic if it fits to the 3.5 ton limit for basic drivers license.
-The good thing is that you get one piece of car dedicated only for travels.
+Semi Integrated Campers — This type of RV is the most common solution to camping and caravanning in Europe.
+The cabin is made by the carmaker (usually Fiat, Citroen and Mercedes, sometimes Ford) and the living space is simply a travel trailer bolted onto the rear of the vehicle.
+Many people bought these in recent years.
+Even though they’re larger than a van, they usually consume more fuel and they’re quite basic, they are often under the 3.5 ton limit.
+The good thing is that the driving area is separate from the living area.

-Integrated Campers (closest to american RVs) — The most luxury option here is a fully integrated camper.
-For me the big downside is that this is usually the most expensive, most heavy and least safe solution.
-Because it’s all just nicely looking plywood and aluminium sheets, which would not save the crew in case of a dangerous accident.
-But you get a lot of space and comfort, so if you just don’t care about money and you drive safely and not too often, this might work for you.
-But, many people that travel more tend to scale down from integrated campers.
+Integrated Campers (the closest to American RVs) — The most luxury option here is a fully integrated camper.
+In my opinion, the big downside is that this is usually the most expensive, most heavy and least safe option.
+They’re made of nice-looking plywood and aluminum sheets, which would not save the people on board in case of a dangerous accident.
+But you get lots of space and comfort, so if you don’t care much about money and you drive safely and not too often, these might work for you.
+However, many people who travel full-time tend to scale down from integrated campers.

-Obviously, the sizes are still in European scale.
-Compared to RVs in the United States, it’s all still rather a small home on wheels.
-European roads are a little more narrow, cities are a little older and so this comes from our heritage.
+Obviously, the size of European campers fits European standards.
+Compared to RVs available in the United States, they still make for a rather small home on wheels.
+European roads are narrower and our cities are older, so this comes from our heritage.

 2. Caravans & Trailers

-Those without an engine, that you can tow with your existing car.
-These are the origin of home on wheels and start from under 750 kilograms, in which case they’re just a simple trailer hooked to a car and so you don’t have to care about getting an extra special drivers license.
-Such a trailer does not have many luxuries such as a shower, toilet and fridge.
-One could say, that it’s just a tent you can’t fold down.
-The benefit is it’s weight and the special condition in the EU code that gives you ability to have a 3.5 tonnes car and still plug in a trailer with the simple drivers license.
-In that case your complete rig would have a maximum of 4.25 tonnes.
+Caravans don’t have an engine, you can tow them with a car or pickup truck.
+These are the original homes on wheels and they start from just under 750 kilograms.
+At that weight, they’re just a simple trailer hooked to a car, so you don’t have to upgrade your driving license.
+A small trailer doesn’t have many luxuries such as a shower, toilet and fridge.
+Some people say that it’s just a tent you can’t fold down.
+The benefit is that it’s lightweight.
+There is a special law that allows you to drive a 3.5 tons car with a trailer in tow using a regular driving license, as long as the rig weighs no more than 4.25tons.

-Next weight category is a caravan (travel trailer) with brakes.
-Usually between 1.0 and 1.5 tonnes in weight.
-Even for this heavier trailer you might be ok with B-class basic drivers license.
-The limit is that your combined maximal weight of the car and the trailer cannot exceed 3.5 tonnes.
-And also, that gross weight of your trailer cannot exceed the body weight of your car, so that the trailer is always lighter then the towing car.
+The next weight category is a caravan (travel trailer) with brakes.
+They’re usually between 1 and 1.5 tons in weight.
+You can drive them using a standard class B driving license if the combined weight of your car and trailer doesn’t exceed 3.5 tons.
+Also, the gross weight of your trailer cannot exceed the weight of your car, so the trailer needs to be lighter than the car.

 |Vehicle||Weight||Weight of stuff||Max. total weight|